chef/automate/components/docs-chef-io/content/automate/opensearch_external_upgrade.md

 sudo chef-automate stop
 ```

-## Upgrading Elasticsearch to OpenSearch
+## Upgrading ElasticSearch to OpenSearch

 Chef Automate 4.x supports external OpenSearch.
-Please follow the migration section below to migrate from external Elasticsearch to external OpenSearch.
+Please follow the migration section below to migrate from external ElasticSearch to external OpenSearch.

-Steps To Enable External OpenSearch
+Steps To Enable External OpenSearch:

 - Set the `external.opensearch` `enable` attribute to false.
 - Set the `nodes` attribute to the external OpenSearch URL array.
 - Set the auth .